ben-ng/minifyify/Readme.md

 $ browserify entry.js -p [minifyify --map bundle.map.json --output bundle.map.json] > bundle.js
 ```

-The `--output` option is a required option unique to the command line interface and specifies where minifyify should write the sourcemap to on disk.
+The `--output` option is a required option on the command line interface and specifies where minifyify should write the sourcemap to on disk.

 ## Options